 Tobacco and nicotine can be addictive like alcohol, cocaine, and morphine.

-Tobacco is a plant grown for its leaves, which are smoked, chewed, or sniffed for a variety of effects.
+Tobacco is a plant grown for its leaves, which are smoked, chewed, or sniffed.

 Nicotine use can have many different effects on the body: